orestSharak/property-app/README.md

-# Property App
+# Property Management

-Application for a managing a properties flow related to the different cities and clients.
+An application designed to streamline the management of property flows for various clients and cities.
+It provides a centralized, cohesive system for tracking, updating, and coordinating all property-related activities.